 Here is a historic photo of 10 West Jones on the Georgia Historical Society website.

-Pro Tip: Here are a few things to keep in mind when renting an Airbnb in Savannah…
+Pro Tip: Here are a few things to keep in mind when reserving a vacation home in Savannah…

 Garden-level homes offer the easiest access to the street, but they are often noisiest.
 You might hear people walking by outside, and it’s very likely you’ll hear the squeaky footsteps of people walking above you.